spray/sbt-revolver/README.md

 * `reStartArgs`, a `SettingKey[Seq[String]]`, which lets you define arguments that _sbt-revolver_ should pass to your application on every start.
 Any arguments given to the `reStart` task directly will be appended to this setting.
-* `reStart::mainClass`, which lets you optionally define a main class to run in `reStart` independently of the one set for running the project normally.
+* `reStart / mainClass`, which lets you optionally define a main class to run in `reStart` independently of the one set for running the project normally.
 This value defaults to the value of `compile:run::mainClass`.
 If you don't specify a value here explicitly the same logic as for the normal run main class applies: If only one main class is found it one is chosen.
 Otherwise, the main-class chooser is shown to the user.
-* `reStart::javaOptions`, a `SettingKey[Seq[String]]`, which lets you define the options to pass to the forked JVM when starting your application
+* `reStart / javaOptions`, a `SettingKey[Seq[String]]`, which lets you define the options to pass to the forked JVM when starting your application
-* `reStart::baseDirectory`, a `SettingKey[File]`, which lets you customize the base directory independently from what `run` assumes.
+* `reStart / baseDirectory`, a `SettingKey[File]`, which lets you customize the base directory independently from what `run` assumes.
-* `reStart::fullClasspath`, which lets you customize the full classpath path for running with `reStart`.
+* `reStart / fullClasspath`, which lets you customize the full classpath path for running with `reStart`.
-* `reStart::envVars`, which lets you customize the environment variables for running the application.
+* `reStart / envVars`, which lets you customize the environment variables for running the application.
 * `reJrebelJar`, a `SettingKey[String]`, which lets you override the value of the `JREBEL_PATH` env variable.
 * `reColors`, a `SettingKey[Seq[String]]`, which lets you change colors used to tag output from running processes.
   There are some pre-defined color schemes, see the example section below.